 Key Audit Matter How our audit addressed the Key Audit Matter being inherently difficult. expected to be renewed; Substantive expenditure for further exploration in the area of interest is not budgeted or planned; Decision or intent by the Group to discontinue activities in the specific area of interest due to lack of commercially viable quantities of resources; and Data indicating that, although a development in the specific area is likely to proceed, the carrying amount of the exploration asset is unlikely to be recovered in full from successful development or sale.
 We assessed the appropriateness of the related disclosures in note 7 to the financial report.
-Acquisition of TRK Resources Pty Ltd The following procedures were performed: As disclosed in note 7 to the financial statements, on 2 August 2023, the Company announced it had entered into an agreement with DevEx Resources Limited to acquire a substantial and highly prospective portfolio of copper-gold exploration tenements within the world-class Lachlan Fold Belt of New South Wales, for consideration of 75,672,720 LSA shares issued on 24 October 2023 (\$6,810,545) plus a 2% Net Smelter Royalty (Transaction) and repayment of exploration expenses totaling \$30,904 and the assumption of security deposits totaling \$129,000.
+Acquisition of TRK Resources Pty Ltd The following procedures were performed: As disclosed in note 7 to the financial statements, on 2 August 2023, the Company announced it had entered into an agreement with DevEx Resources Limited to acquire a substantial and highly prospective portfolio of copper-gold exploration tenements within the world-class Lachlan Fold Belt of New South Wales, for consideration of Reviewing the Tenement Sale Agreement ("the agreement") to obtain an understanding of the key terms and conditions; Assessing the Group's rights to tenure for a sample of tenements; Critically evaluating the accounting 75,672,720 LSA shares issued on 24 treatment in accordance with the relevant deposits totaling \$129,000.
 The Transaction was completed on 25 October 2023.
-The acquisition constituted an asset acquisition with the fair value of the Reviewing the Tenement Sale Agreement ("the agreement") to obtain an understanding of the key terms and conditions; Assessing the Group's rights to tenure for a sample of tenements; Critically evaluating the accounting treatment in accordance with the relevant Australian Accounting Standards; Assessing management's valuation of the consideration issued including relevant assumptions; Review of management's memorandum assessing the acquisition accounting treatment; consideration issued measured in accordance with the requirements of AASB 2 Share Based Payments.
-Assessment of the adequacy of the disclosures in Note 7 of the financial statements.
+The acquisition constituted an asset acquisition with the fair value of the consideration issued measured in accordance with the requirements of AASB 2 Share Based Payments.